rcsoccersim/manual/source/soccerserver.rst

 With the current server.conf file this means that a player can hear at most one message from each team every second simulation cycle.

-If more messages arrive at the same time than the player can hear the messages actually heard are chosen randomly. **(TODO: Attentionto Model)**
-..
-(The current implementation choose the messages according to the order of arrival.)
-This rule does not include messages from the referee, or messages from oneself.
-..
-In other words, a player can say a message and hear a message from another
-.. player in the same timestep.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Focus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**(TODO: Attentionto Model.
-[8.04] in NEWS)**
+If the player focuses on player A from team T (AKA pTA), the player will hear one message selected randomly from the say messages issued by pTA in the previous cycle.
+If pTA did not issue any say commands, the player will hear one message selected randomly from all the say messages issued by players in team T. At the same time, the player will hear one message selected randomly from the other team.
+If attentionto is off (default) the player will hear one message from each team selected randomly from the messages available.

+This rule does not include messages from the referee, or messages from oneself.
+The way to focus is using Attentionto Model.
+It is described in the Section :ref:`sec-attentiontomodel`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Range of Communication